Article

 Why conducting a UX audit with our checklist is a good idea

-We put ourselves into Enroly users’ shoes and headed straight to the “filtering” feature.
+We put ourselves into users’ shoes and headed straight to the “filtering” feature.
 The first thing we noticed was the empty top navigation menu that makes users disoriented, not knowing what is going on (seems like it's the first point in our checklist).
 Additionally, it was completely unclear how to activate the filter.
 The solution was to put the proper markers and add a separate button to enable the filtering feature.

 UX audit checklist example